ibexa/documentation-developer/docs/cookbook/creating_landing_page_blocks_(enterprise).md

 ## Defining Landing Page blocks in the configuration file

-There is a faster and more developer-friendly way to create Landing Page block types using only the YAML configuration in an application or a bundle, under the `ez_systems_landing_page_field_type` key.
+There is a faster and simpler way to create Landing Page block types using only the YAML configuration in an application or a bundle, under the `ez_systems_landing_page_field_type` key.

 ``` yaml